Maxmosk/avst-tasks/README.md

-# avst-shell
+# avst-tasks
-My shell-scripts for A. V. Stolyarov taskbook
+My codes for A. V. Stolyarov taskbook